Do Dham Badrinath Kedarnath Yatra Itinerary

 Day 01: – Haridwar

 - Later we shall take you to visit the Har-ki-Pauri, revels Ganga Aarti in the evening, later back to the hotel for an overnight stay at the Hotel.

 Day 02: Haridwar –Guptkashi / Rampur (210kms/8-9hr)

-After a very early breakfast, leave for Guptkashi. a late lunch is Scheduled en Route.
+- After a very early breakfast, leave for Guptkashi. a late lunch is Scheduled en Route.
 After lunch, continue your journey, and today for the first time see the Beautiful River Mandakini.

 Day 03: Guptkashi – Kedarnath – Gutpkashi /Rampur

-After breakfast at the resort, you will fly to Kedarnath.
+- After breakfast at the resort, you will fly to Kedarnath.
 Due to Government regulation, due to massive floods last two years ago all accommodation facilities in Kedarnath have been damaged.

-Guests can get in touch with our local partner to avail of special entry or to perform any special puja at Kedarnath with the temple committee office.
+- Guests can get in touch with our local partner to avail of special entry or to perform any special puja at Kedarnath with the temple committee office.

 The Temple Mythology

-The Kedarnath shrine, one of the 12 jyotirlingas of Lord Shiva, is a scenic spot situated, against the backdrop of the majestic Kedarnath range.
+- The Kedarnath shrine, one of the 12 jyotirlingas of Lord Shiva, is a scenic spot situated, against the backdrop of the majestic Kedarnath range.
 Kedar is another name of Lord Shiva, the protector, and the destroyer.

 - The arms appeared at Tungnath, the face at Rudranath, the belly at Madhmaheshwar, and his locks (hair) with the head at Kalpeshwar.
 Kedarnath and the four above-mentioned shrines are treated as Panch Kedar.

 Day 04: Guptkashi – Badrinath (190kms/7hr)

-After Breakfast leaves for Badrinath via Joshimath.
+- After Breakfast leaves for Badrinath via Joshimath.
 Check-in Hotel.
 Later in the evening visit Badrinath Temple for Aarti.
 Overnight stay.

-Badrinath: Cradled in the twin Mountain ranges of Nar and Narayan is the holies of the four main shrines-Badrinath along the left bank of Alaknanda with the towering Neelkanth peak as the splendid backdrop.
+- Badrinath: Cradled in the twin Mountain ranges of Nar and Narayan are the holies of the four main shrines-Badrinath along the left bank of Alaknanda with the towering Neelkanth peak as the splendid backdrop.

-TheLegend has it when the Ganga was requested to descend to earth to help suffering humanity, the earth was unable to withstand the force of its descent.
+- TheLegend has it when the Ganga was requested to descend to earth to help suffering humanity, the earth was unable to withstand the force of its descent.

-Badrinath one of the ‘Four Dhams’ is one of the most celebrated pilgrimage spots of the country and is situated at an elevation of 3,133 meters,
+- Badrinath one of the ‘Four Dhams’ is one of the most celebrated pilgrimage spots of the country and is situated at an elevation of 3,133 meters,

 - Tapt Kund: Natural thermal springs on the bank of the river Alaknanda, where it is customary to bathe before entering the Badrinath temple.

-Narad Kund: A recess in the river, near Tapt Kund, forming a pool from where the Badrinath idol was recovered.
+- Narad Kund: A recess in the river, near Tapt Kund, forming a pool from where the Badrinath idol was recovered.

-Brahama Kapal: A flat platform on the bank of river Alaknanda.
+- Brahama Kapal: A flat platform on the bank of river Alaknanda.
 Hindus perform propitiating rites for their deceased ancestors.

-Mana Village: Inhabited by an Indo-Mongolian tribe, it is the last Indian village before Tibet.
+- Mana Village: Inhabited by an Indo-Mongolian tribe, it is the last Indian village before Tibet.

 - It presents a spectacular view of water thundering down through the narrow passage under the rock and is believed to have been placed there by Bhim, the second eldest among the five Pandava brothers.

-Vyas Gufa (cave): Near Mana Village, this is a rock-cave where Ved Vyas is believed to have composed the Mahabharata and the Pauranic commentaries.
+- Vyas Gufa (cave): Near Mana Village, this is a rock cave where Ved Vyas is believed to have composed the Mahabharata and the Pauranic commentaries.

 Day 05: Badrinath – Joshimath – Pipalkoti – Rudraprayag (180kms/6-7hr)

 - There is another interesting sightseeing spot like Mana, Vyas Gufa, Maatamoorti, Charanpaduka, Bhimkund, and the “Mukh” of the Saraswati River.
 Just within the three km of Badrinathjee.

 - Joshimath: is situated on the slopes above the confluence of Alaknanda and Dhauliganga.
 Of the four ‘Maths’ established by Adi Shankaracharya, Joshimath is in the Badrinath to Joshimath and installed in the temple for people to worship.

 - The left arm of this deity is with time and the popular belief holds that the day the arm completely withers Badrinath valley will cease to exist and the Gods will transfer the residence into the neighboring Niti Valley at Bhavishya Badri.

-Rudraprayag: It is the confluence of river Mandakini and river Alaknanda.
+- Rudraprayag: It is the confluence of river Mandakini and river Alaknanda.

 Day 06: Rudraprayag – Rishikesh Excursion – Haridwar (155 km/ 7 hrs)

-After breakfast at the resort, you will Shivpuri.
+- After breakfast at the resort, you will Shivpuri.
 Here you may opt to enjoy some adventure activities like River rafting, etc. on your own.
 Take an excursion to Rishikesh.

-It is said that when Raibhya Rishi did hard penances, God appeared by the name of ” Hrishikesh “ and this area hence firth came to be known as Rishikesh.
+- It is said that when Raibhya Rishi did hard penances, God appeared by the name of ” Hrishikesh “ and this area hence firth came to be known as Rishikesh.

 - Literally, Rishi’s (holy man) locks, this small town is the point where the holy Ganges crashes down in full glory onto huge boulders and creates long stretches of white sandy beaches.

 - The banks are lined with ashrams, where saints and holy men rested before beginning their arduous pilgrimage up into the snow-covered land of the gods.

 Day 07: Haridwar – Chandi Devi & Mansa Devi Temple & Depart Delhi (220 km drive 5-6 hrs)

-After an early morning breakfast visit, Chandi Devi & Mansa Devi Temple & later get transferred to Airport/ Railway Station or Delhi for onward journey.
+- After an early morning breakfast visit, Chandi Devi & Mansa Devi Temple & later get transferred to Airport/ Railway Station or Delhi for onward journey.